ember-engines/ember-engines.com/markdown/guide/testing.md

 ### Unit/Integration Testing

-To test components declared inside an in-repo engine, you need to set a custom resolver with the engine's prefix.
+To test candidates for unit/integration (e.g. components, services and controllers) declared inside an engine, you need to set a custom resolver with the engine's prefix using `engineResolverFor` helper.

 Assuming that we have an `in-repo-engine or engine as addon` called `admin-app` and it has a component `hello-name` and service `some-thing`.
 The following would be the setup to test such component from the `<app-name>` (host app or dummy app):